jdoleary/Spellmasons/docs/old/TasksCurrent.md

+- TASK: SYNC_SOME_STATE triggers before all movements are done on the client
+  - If you end turn while movement is still animating the server will reset positions
 - Blood Spartan reports: SuperMe gives spells even for mods that are not enabled Validating 1.13
 - Refactor recalcPositionForCards and syncInventory.
 Needs commenting and they probably overlap responsibilities